More Drugs May Not be the Answer to Opiate Addiction

-There are more than fifty Narconon drug and alcohol rehabilitation centers around the world, and each one is long-term and holistic.
+There are dozens of Narconon drug and alcohol rehabilitation centers around the world, and each one is long-term and holistic.
 Every person who comes to Narconon for recovery proceeds at his or her own pace, not being discharged before recovery is complete.
 Cravings are addressed through a deep detoxification step that utilizes a low-heat sauna and nutritional supplements.
 After this step is complete, those in recovery talk about brighter outlooks and lowered cravings.
 Some people even say their cravings are gone.

-Then each person must learn or relearn the life skills that are destroyed by addiction with any program including NA and others.
+Then each person must learn or relearn the life skills that are destroyed by addiction.
 When drug use starts very young, it is possible that these skills were never learned in the first place.
 These skills include being able to successfully deal with life issues and people, knowing how to recover and preserve one’s personal integrity, and knowing and how to solve and guide one’s decisions.

-When these and other life skills actions are complete, Narconon graduates from centers like Narconon of Vista Bay in Northern California, Narconon Eslov, in Sweden and Narconon Narconon Nepal, in Kathmandu, Nepal understand how to create new sober lives for themselves.
+When these and other life skills actions are complete, Narconon graduates understand how to create new sober lives for themselves.

-Find out how quickly someone you love can go from addicted to lasting sobriety.
-Call Narconon of Vista Bay services today for the whole story.
-Call 1-800-775-8750 today.
+Find out how someone you love can go from addicted to lasting sobriety.
+Contact Narconon today.